“Yogawoman” – A Documentary on the Female Yogi

 The film is not just female-oriented, it is also a tad feminist in that it also delves into the socio-political issues affecting the modern woman, like depression, body image, work and family life, etc. From Manhattan to India to Kenya, the film shows how female yogis can and do find a sense of self-awareness and empowerment, and help them define their femininity.

 Some commend “Yogawoman” for recognizing the role that female yogis play in helping this ancient practice develop into what it is today, while some also say the film also has overly dramatic moments and can be seen as borderline sexist.
-But instead of taking everyone or anyone’s word for it, I suggest you at least watch the trailer and see for yourself.
+But instead of taking everyone or anyone’s word for it, watch the trailer here and see for yourself.